aragami-xd/proto-8x-kbd8x-mkii/readme.md

-custom pcb for kbd8x-mkii based on my own personal preference any recommendations will be ignored and you will be banned, unless you point out fatal flaws in the pcb in which case you can stay insta ban if you mention iso support (if i decide to do it, it's gonna be for the BIGASS enter, will consider yeeting out the split left shift in the future)
+custom pcb for kbd8x-mkii based on my own personal preference<br>
+any recommendations will be ignored and you will be banned, unless you point out fatal flaws in the pcb in which case you can stay<br>
+insta ban if you mention iso support (if i decide to do it, it's gonna be for the BIGASS enter, will consider yeeting out the split left shift in the future)<br>

 based on [ai03's kbd8x-mkii's public repo pcb kicad file](https://github.com/ai03-2725/KBD8X-MKII-PCB/blob/master/KBD8X-MK2.kicad_pcb)